edwinm/mClass/README.md

 3. Economical memory consumption: an instance object only contains instance data, no methods or other data is copied into the instance object

+The 'm' in mClass stands for module pattern, which is used to provide private variables and functions.

 ## Examples

 See tests.js for examples of how to use mClass.